gcr-solutions/recommender-system-solution/docs/deploy/_index.en.md

 ---
-title: Setup GCR Recommender System
+title: Setup GCR Recommender System and Customer System
-weight: 30
+weight: 10
 ---

-GCR Recommender System
+In this module, we will setup **GCR Recommender System** and **Customer Simulation System**

+## API Overview
+TODO